 The mainboard has two DIMM sockets for system memory modules.
 You must install at least one memory module in order to use the mainboard.
-You must install the first memory module in the DIMM1 socket to provide shared memory to the onboard VGA display circuitry.

 For this mainboard, you must use 168-pin, 3.3V unbuffered SDRAM memory modules.
-If the installed CPU uses a 100MHz system bus, you must use PC100 or PC133 memory.
-If the installed CPU uses a 66MHz system bus, you must use PC66 memory.
+If the installed CPU uses a 100 MHz system bus, you must use PC100 or PC133 memory.
+If the installed CPU uses a 66 MHz system bus, you must use PC66 memory.
 You can install any size memory module from 16 MB to 512MB, so the maximum memory size is 2 x 512MB = 1GB.